Thursday, September 24, 2015

 One interpretation of this disturbing passage is that Avraham failed the test.
 God had always encouraged Avraham to argue with him, but after Avraham nearly killed Isaac, God never spoke to him again.

 It's a reassuring position, and it's supported by Torah, but the interpretation feels insufficient.
 Rabbi Kohenet Jill Hammer shares words of Torah that are more substantial as well as beautiful and profound.
+Before the Akedah, God called Isaac, "Your son, your only son, the one you love."
+After the Akedah, the messenger did not repeat the third description of Isaac.
 Listen to her eight minute d'var Torah here: Missing Words from a Hidden God.

 L'Shanah Tovah Tikatevu!